redhat-openstack/khaleesi/doc/packstack.md

 NOTE: If you set library in .ansible.cfg, and you try to update ansible, it will fail.
 You will need comment out the line with a '#', run 'pip uninstall ansible; pip install ansible' to fix.

+RDO repository config:
+cp group_vars/repo_settings.yml.default repo_settings.yml

+NOTE: The repositories can be adjusted to suite your needs

 Execution:
 Set the following variables: